How Self-Driving Cars Are Revolutionizing the Way We Travel

 Self-Driving Car Accidents

-The National Highway Traffic Safety Administration (NHTSA) found cars with driver assistance systems and partial self-driving features were responsible for 392 crashes between July 2021 and May 2022.
-Additionally, NHTSA is investigating 35 separate Tesla crashes, 19 of which were fatal, since 2016.
+The National Highway Traffic Safety Administration (NHTSA) found that cars with driver assistance systems and partial self-driving features were responsible for 392 crashes between July 2021 and May 2022.
+Additionally, since 2016, NHTSA has investigated 35 separate Tesla crashes, 19 of which were fatal

-An accident involving a self-driving car or truck can be especially confusing when it comes to liability.
+An accident involving a self-driving car or truck can be especially confusing regarding liability.
 Determining fault in a car accident is already a complex process.
-Factor in a self-driving vehicle and you have multiple liable parties: the manufacturer of the autonomous vehicle, the driver of the vehicle, or other vehicles involved in the accident.
+Factor in a self-driving vehicle, and you have multiple liable parties: the manufacturer of the autonomous vehicle, the driver of the vehicle, and other vehicles involved in the accident.

 Self-Driving Car Accident Lawyer in Orange County, CA